moby/moby/docs/sources/installation/frugalware.rst

 * `lxc-docker x86_64 <http://www.frugalware.org/packages/200130>`_

-The `lxc-docker` package will install the latest tagged version of docker.
+The `lxc-docker` package will install the latest tagged version of Docker.

 Dependencies
 ------------